Presenting the communities of the Great North Woods with opportunities to participate and experience the musical

 We are fortunate to be developing a regional audience who share our love of the arts and look to the future with us.
 It is in broadening our efforts and reaching out to performers for their support that guides us to holding true to the founders of this organization’s mission that we will grow and flourish to provide a wide range of performing arts opportunities to the community.
 We are now working with our arts partners in the visual and theatrical arts fields to develop our new home at the former Our Lady of Grace Shrine in Columbia, N.H., as a multi-discipline arts campus, the Great North Wood Center for the Arts.

-Charlie Jordan is the editor and co-owner with his wife Donna of the Colebrook Chronicle.
+Charlie Jordan, President: is the editor and co-owner with his wife Donna of the Colebrook Chronicle.
 He has been a working journalist all his life.
 Charlie has had a long time appreciation for the arts and he plays the violin/fiddle.
 He is currently a member of the Celtic ensemble Islay Mist Ceilidh.
 He serves as President of the Great North Woods Center for the Arts.
 He has represented the board at international music showcases, annually serves as a U.S. judge for the East Coast Music Awards presented yearly in Canada and is on the board of directors of the World Trad Forum.

 Thomas Jordan is a locally born journalist, musician, and producer.
 During the day, he works as the associate editor and videographer for the Colebrook Chronicle.
 By night, he records and produces original music, performing in a number of bands around the area.
 He provides live sound tech for GNWCA concerts, designs posters for upcoming shows, and has represented the board at international music showcases.
 He plays the guitar, bass guitar and keyboard and is a member of the retro-rock group Rock On.